SNAPSHOT-India stocks, bonds, rupee, swap, call at 0440 GMT

 -------------------------------------

-The benchmark five-year swap rate up 1 bp at 8.02 percent, while the one-year rate flat at 8.46 percent.
+The benchmark five-year rate flat at 6.86 percent and the one-year rate edges up 1 basis point to 7.55 percent.

 CALL MONEY